 What would you call a restaurant that specializes in great burgers and great sushi?
 Cowfish Sushi Burger Bar is an East-meets-West fusion restaurant whose menu features sushi, burgers, and a signature line of combo dishes called—wait for it—burgushi.

-Before you write this off as a wacky fad, consider that the first Cowfish restaurant launched in 2010 and there are now three locations (Charlotte, Raleigh, and Orlando) with a fourth coming soon to Atlanta.
+Before you write this off as a wacky fad, consider that the first Cowfish restaurant launched in 2010 and there are now four locations (Charlotte, Raleigh, Birmingham, and Orlando) .
 Cowfish has definitely caught on in a big way.

 When we had dinner at Cowfish Sushi Burger Bar on Universal CityWalk at Universal Orlando Resort, the place was humming, as you might expect from the hot table of the moment.
 It's a fun, energetic place with seating on several levels and an outdoor balcony.
 Carnivores will rejoice to see over a dozen different gourmet burgers on the menu, while sushi lovers can get their fix of excellent sashimi, nigiri or makimono.
 There's a fun drinks menu for adults and killer milkshakes, soft drinks and juices for kids.

 For families, this is a great place to encourage kids to take a few culinary risks and try some new flavors.
 Dishes tend to blend many ingredients and combine tastes and textures you wouldn't normally expect.
 For example, the appetizer list includes Crinkle Cut Fried Pickles (served with with ranch dressing and horseradish aioli for dipping) and Big Al's Yellowtail, which tops slices of yellowtail sashimi with thinly sliced jalapeño pepper and a side of ponzu dipping sauce.